 2. For purposes of the Examination Referral Program (Part II) and IRS Appeals Office Procedures (Part III), the term "examination" means:

-1. In the case of an examination of an employee benefit plan conducted by IRS, any field examination by EP specialists of the books and records of an employee benefit plan.
-An examination described in this paragraph will be subject to the referral procedures without regard to whether the examination is an on-site examination or an office correspondence/interview examination.
+1. In the case of an examination of an employee benefit plan conducted by IRS, any examination by EP examiners of the books and records of an employee benefit plan will be subject to the referral process.

-2. In the case of an investigation of an employee benefit plan conducted by EBSA, any investigation or audit of the books and records of an employee benefit plan; and
+2. In the case of an investigation of an employee benefit plan conducted by EBSA, any investigation or audit of the books and records of an employee benefit plan or referral made by Benefit Advisors directly to the IRS; and

 3. In the case of an examination/investigation of an entity other than a plan by either agency, any examination/investigation the purpose of which is to determine compliance with the Employee Retirement Income Security Act of 1974 (ERISA), related sections of the Internal Revenue Code, or both.

 3. An agency initiating a referral may request that the receiving agency participate in the examination.
-These requests will be made by checking the "Participation Requested" box on the referral checksheet and obtaining the signature of the Regional Director or the EP Area Manager.
+These requests will be made by checking the “Participation Requested” box on the referral checksheet.
+An agency initiating a referral with the "Participation Requested" box checked shall attach a memorandum signed by the Regional Director or the EP Area Manager requesting joint investigation.
+These referrals will be prioritized and should be responded to generally within thirty (30) days of receipt.
 The agency requesting the assistance will not generally take dispositive action on the investigation or examination until a response is received from the other agency.
 However, an agency may take dispositive action if collection of a tax is in jeopardy, the running of the statute of limitations is imminent, or plan assets or the interests of plan participants must be protected.
-In such a case, the agency taking the dispositive action will immediately notify the other agency of the action by telephone and confirm the notification in writing within five workdays.
+In such a case, the agency taking the dispositive action will immediately notify the other agency of the action by telephone and confirm the notification in writing within five (5) workdays.

-4. Except as stated in 3. above, an agency initiating a referral is generally not required to postpone taking dispositive action on an examination.
+4. Except as stated in 3. above, an agency initiating a referral is generally not required to postpone taking dispositive action on an examinati

 6. Disagreement concerning appropriate enforcement action in a specific case will generally be resolved jointly by the EP Examinations Area Office and the appropriate EBSA Regional Office.
 If the EP Examinations Area Office and the EBSA Regional Office are unable to reach agreement in a case, they will consult with EP Examinations and the Office of Enforcement for final resolution.